adambard/learnxinyminutes-docs/opengl.html.markdown

 glBindVertexArray(0);
 // ...
 ```
-Next we have to change our vertex shader to pass the color data to the fragment shader.
+Next we have to change our vertex shader to pass the color data to the fragment shader.<br>
 **Vertex Shader**
 ```glsl
 #version 330 core